iTwin/itwinjs-core/docs/presentation/content/CalculatedPropertiesSpecification.md

 - Reference a category by ID used in [`PropertyCategorySpecification`](./PropertyCategorySpecification.md) in the current context.
-  The current context contains categories specified in the same [content specification](./index.md#specifications) or [content modifiers](./contentModifier.md) that are applied on the same content class as this rule.
+  The current context contains categories specified in the same [content specification](./index.md#specifications) or [content modifiers](./contentModifier.md) that are applied on the same or base ECClass as this property specification.

 - Move to `DefaultParent` category.
 This is useful when using with [related properties](./RelatedPropertiesSpecification.md), to avoid putting them inside a special related class category and instead show them next to properties of the source class.